Deadly disease found in two wild jackrabbits in Ada County

-BOISE, Idaho — State officials have confirmed that a disease that is highly contagious and often deadly has be found in two wild jackrabbits located in Ada County.
+BOISE, Idaho — State officials have confirmed a disease that is highly contagious and often deadly has been found in two wild jackrabbits located in Ada County.

 The Idaho Department of Fish and Game and Idaho State Department of Agriculture confirmed Friday that the jackrabbits have Rabbit Hemorrhagic Disease (RHD).

 Officials say RHD is a highly contagious and often deadly virus in rabbits.
-It is spread through direct contact with an infected animal, carcass, contaminated food/water source or other material coming into direct with an infected rabbit.
+It is spread through direct contact with an infected animal, carcass, contaminated food or water source or other material coming into direct with an infected rabbit.

 The virus may also be transmitted by insects such as flies, fleas or mosquitos and can persist in the environment for an extended period of time, making it extremely difficult to eradicate in wild rabbit populations.
 The disease has a high rate of mortality.